 Linear Regression

 Linear regression models a continuous outcome as a straight-line function of one or more predictors.
-It is the workhorse of quantitative data analysis: estimating how exposures, doses, or covariates shift an average response, and providing the foundation for the whole family of regression models used in epidemiology.
+It is the bedrock of quantitative data analysis and often the second step (after graphing your data) in data analysis and exploring outcomes: from estimating how exposures, doses, or covariates shift an average response, and providing the foundation for the whole family of regression models used in epidemiology.

 We assume each outcome is a linear function of predictors plus random noise: Here is the vector of responses, is the design matrix (with a column of ones for the intercept), is the vector of coefficients, and is mean-zero error.
 For a single observation this reads .

-Ordinary least squares (OLS) chooses to minimize the sum of squared residuals: Setting the gradient to zero gives the normal equations , whose closed-form solution is This uses standard matrix operations and the inverse of the matrix , which exists as long as the columns of are not collinear.
+Ordinary least squares (OLS) chooses which minimizes the sum of squared residuals: There is a geometric argument here when thinking about finding a plane which minimizes the distance between and (so squaring the difference is easier to minimize and also gives equal weight to positive and negative differences).
+Setting the gradient to zero gives the normal equations , whose closed-form solution is This uses standard matrix operations and the inverse of the matrix , which exists as long as the columns of are not collinear.

 Each slope is the expected change in per one-unit increase in , holding the other predictors fixed.
 The intercept is the expected when all predictors are zero.
 The coefficient of determination is the fraction of the outcome’s variance explained by the model, ranging from to .